Irritants and vesicants: ensuring safe IV therapy

 Vessel health preservation is the ultimate goal.
 The ERPIUP Consensus recommends that clinicians have a master list of peripherally incompatible drugs when choosing between a PVAD or CVAD for patients.3 A comprehensive, updated list can aid in identifying medications and solutions which may be associated with patient harm.3

-Another useful tool is the BD Vascular Access Planning guide.
+Another useful tool is the BD Vascular Access Device Assessment Decision Tree.
 This one-page guide provides a decision-tree format to help identify the appropriate VAD, based on treatment, length of therapy, venous assessment and other criteria.

 References